ankitalodha05/learning-journal/terraform15032025/terraform-moduals.md

 When you use a **child module** from a **root module**, the child module should work like a **template**.

-A template means the child module **should not create any resources by itself**.
+A template means the child module should not contain any hardcode values means it **should not create any resources by itself**.

 It should only define what can be created, and **wait for values** from the root module.